kronos68/kronos/README.md

         echo 1 > /proc/sys/net/ipv4/ip_forward

-    - To stop the program just hit CTRL + C , and the ARP Tables in the victims device will be restored
+    - To stop the program just hit CTRL + C , and the ARP Tables in the victims device will be restored.